rehacekleos/vr_dashboard_be/README.md

 Builds the docs to the `/docs` folder.

+### `npm run zip:deploy`

+Builds the app for production and zip it into `deploy-code.zip`.

 ## Swagger

 Api swagger is available on route: `/api/docs`

 ## Environmental variables

-Environment variables are defined in the `/configs` folder
+Environment variables are defined in the `/src/configs` folder

 * APP_MODE: Define in which mode application is running.
     * __REQUIRED__